choria-io/go-choria/protocol/v2/ADR.md

 The cache methods should be removed ([#1842](https://github.com/choria-io/go-choria/pull/1842)), removing these from the current security protocols would result in a very large refactor as the cache functions also perform verification steps.
 Additionally these are used to find all known privileged certificates in methods like `PrivilegedVerifyByteSignature()` and `VerifyByteSignature()`, this is obviously flawed but undoing this feature might break things significantly and prove to be impossible for v1 protocols.
 V2 should not have this limitation.

-There are some other improvements to be made also in addition but those we'd need to see as we go along.
+There are some other improvements to be made also in addition but those we'd need to see as we go along:

+  * Move the API to `[]byte` based API [#1844](https://github.com/choria-io/go-choria/pull/1844)
+  * Remove some string orientated security apis [](https://github.com/choria-io/go-choria/pull/1843)
+  * Make the JWT authoritative for the secure channel name so we can stop using md5
+  * Develop a tool that can decode and dump/view network packets